 TEST.
 This "toolkit" of freeware, commercial, and CDL-developed resources will help contributors create and submit EAD collection guides.
 It may also be useful for other individuals and institutions; however, please note that the toolkit is designed to aid contributors and therefore contains some tools specific to our processes.

 Collection Management Tools

-An open-source archival data management system developed by UC San Diego, New York University, and the Five Colleges, Inc. The toolkit can generate EAD collection guides, METS digital objects, and MARCXML records.
-If you are hosting the application locally, please consult our OAC requirements guide; the guide explains how to generate exports to meet OAC specifications.
+An open-source archival data management system developed by UC San Diego, New York University, and the Five Colleges, Inc. The software can also generate EAD collection guides and METS digital objects that can be published by us.
+See our user guide for details.

 Online Web Forms

 Use this simple utility to easily create collection guides (collection-level records), which can be published right to the OAC with a click of a button.
 In addition, you have the option to link one or more searchable PDF documents to the collection guide.
 This may be handy in cases where you have detailed listings or inventories of materials in the collection, which you’d like to have reflected in the OAC.
 RecordEXPRESS is available through your Contributor Dashboard.
 The open-source code base is also available on GitHub, for use by other implementers.
 Development of RecordEXPRESS was supported by The Andrew W. Mellon Foundation, administered by the Council on Library and Information Resources (CLIR) as part of its Cataloging Hidden Special Collections and Archives Program.

 OAC EAD Web Templates